Social Work Courses

 SW 298 Independent Study

-SW 373 Culturally Competent Practice
+SW 373 Just Practice

 SW 380 Field Practicum (3 credits)

 In this “real world” experience, social work majors complete at least 400 hours in a rural or urban agency with structured learning about generalist practice with individuals, families, groups, organizations, and communities from diverse backgrounds.
 Students engage in professional responsibilities with careful guidance and supervision from the field instructor and the field coordinator.
-Students periodically attend a seminar to integrate classroom learning, share experiences and obtain support.
+Students attend a weekly evening seminar to integrate classroom learning, share experiences and obtain support.
 Prerequisite: Majors who have satisfactorily completed all foundation and required courses with numbers below 380.
 Offered annually in the fall semester.

 SW 394 Academic Internship